COVID-19 Versus Sinus Infections: How to Tell the Difference

 Is it a sinus infection or COVID-19?
 Know NOW!

 If you aren’t yet fully vaccinated for COVID-19, you can get started today.
-Along with providing care for sinus infections and other conditions our team of healthcare professionals can administer the J&J/Janssen single-dose vaccine while supplies last.
+Along with providing care for sinus infections and other conditions our team of healthcare professionals can administer the Pfizer COVID-19 vaccine for ages 12 and up while supplies last.
 Getting vaccinated today can help ease your mind if you do begin experiencing symptoms of illness.